If you have a vehicle with a P0053 error code, the onboard computer (ECM) is seeing a problem with an oxygen sensor.

 The official definition is “Heated O2 Sensor (HO2S) Heater Resistance (Bank 1, Sensor 1).”

-There are usually four oxygen sensors on a vehicle.
+There are usually four oxygen sensors on a V6 or V8 engine and two on a four-cylinder engine.

 This means that there is a problem with the sensor which is bad or has a wiring issue.